RequestNetwork/requestNetwork/packages/requestNetworkSmartContracts/README.md

 In a second terminal, run the tests:

 `npm run test`

+### Building the artifacts
+To build the artifacts, run
+`npm run build`
+This will compile the contracts through truffle and run exportArtifacts.js on the export of truffle.
+The output will be accessible in export/

+To clean build/ (temporary folder, output of truffle) and export/, run `npm run clean`

 ### Develop on test-rpc
 You can deploy your own contracts on testrpc thanks to the truffle project: